 In my spare time I enjoy teaching various formats of Zumba, Super Sculpt, and R.I.P.P.E.D. fitness classes with FitPro Services, LLC.
 I also enjoy reading, learning, spending time with my family in MI, taking tropical vacations where I enjoy scuba diving, and of course spending time with my husband and dogs.

 Hi, my name is Sarah Baker.
 I joined MacFarlane Pheasant Inc. in April 2013 as an Assistant Manager for the Hun and Hen barn.
-As of January 2014, I manage the Food Products Building.
-In food products we prepare whole birds and breast meat for restaurants and customers around the world.
+As of January 2014, I manage the Food Products Building and as of the fall of 2015 I moved to the office.

 I grew up in Albany, WI and currently live in Evansville WI.
 I went to Carroll University and received a BS degree in Biology with an emphasis in animal behavior and two Minors one in Physiology and Small Business Management.
-Most of my spare time is spent with my husband Nick and Daughter Gracelynn.
-I also enjoy gardening, camping and spending time with friends and Family.
+Most of my spare time is spent with my husband Nick and Daughters Gracelynn and Cora.
+I also enjoy gardening, camping and spending time with friends and family.

 Hi, I’m Brian Davis.
 I joined the MacFarlane staff in the spring of 2012 working with the “Pen Crew.”
 Currently, I am the Brooder Manager, where I oversee the young birds in barns from day one until the birds go outside to the flight pens.